duaal/OpenAiImageGenerator/README.md

 #### `npm install -D tailwindcss`
 #### `npx tailwindcss init`
 1. Install tailwindcss via npm.
-2. run the init command to generate your tailwind.config.js file.
+2. Run the init command to generate your tailwind.config.js file.
 ### 2. Configure your template paths
 Add the paths to all of your template files in your tailwind.config.js file.
 ````